gher-uliege/DINCAE.jl/README.md

 Thank you for citing relevant previous work in DINCAE if you make a scientific publication.
 A bibtex entry can be generated from the DOI by using for example `curl -LH "Accept:  application/x-bibtex"  'https://doi.org/10.5194/gmd-15-2183-2022'`.

-Feel free to add your publications by make a pull request or opening an issue.
+Feel free to add your publications by making a pull request or opening an issue.

 <!--  LocalWords:  codecov io DINCAE jl Convolutional julia Alvera
  -->